Bartosz-D3V/grafik/README.md

 go install github.com/Bartosz-D3V/grafik@latest
 ```

-# Running grafikgen
+## Running grafikgen
-grafik requires two types of GraphQL files - `schema.graphql` that represents the schema of the GraphQL endpoint and `query.graphql` that holds all the queries and mutations.
+Grafik requires two types of GraphQL files - `schema.graphql` that represents the schema of the GraphQL endpoint and `query.graphql` that holds all the queries and mutations.
-grafik will parse GraphQL files, create AST using [gqlparser][gqlparser-link] and then generate GraphQL Go client that can be used programmatically.
+Grafik will parse GraphQL files, create AST using [gqlparser][gqlparser-link] and then generate GraphQL Go client that can be used programmatically.

 ## Example
 `schema.graphql`